 The Mayor is the Chairperson at the meeting.
-The procedure of Council Meetings is laid down by a local law and an agenda, which lists the order of business for the meetings taken.
+The procedure of Council Meetings is laid down in its Governance Rules and an agenda, which lists the order of business for the respective meetings.

 The meeting begins at 7:00pm with the acknowledgement of the Wurundjeri people as the traditional owners of the land.
 Minutes of the previous meeting are confirmed, and Councillors disclose if they have a conflict of interest in any item on the agenda.
 By law, Councillors must identify matters where a conflict of interest exists.

 Officer's reports cover issues in the officer's area of responsibility and make recommendations that require a Council decision or policy direction.
 The Council may resolve to adopt, change or reject the officer's recommendation, or just note the report, which means no action will be taken.

 Motions and Amendments

 A proposal being put to the Council is called a motion, and must be moved and seconded by two Councillors.
 If another Councillor wishes to change the motion, he or she may move an amendment to it.
 This may also be amended, and so on.
 If an amendment is defeated, another may be moved.
 When the debate is finished, the amendment is voted on, and if it is carried, it becomes part of the motion, which is then voted on.